 – Enroll Health & Safety Committee Training for AODA members

 At BIMM, we will provide growth opportunities for employees and external stakeholders through a variety of documentation, resources, lunch & learns/events, and general training.

-For more information on BIMM’s Accessibility Policies & Plan, please contact us by using our online form or email us directly at firstname.lastname@example.org.
+For more information on BIMM’s Accessibility Policies & Plan or the availability of accessible formats please contact us by using our online form or email us directly at firstname.lastname@example.org.
 To review the full AODA website, visit https://aoda.ca/.